Russ

 1. My work philosophy is greatly informed by my time in San Francisco, particularly as a growth engineer at Slack.

 3. Data is great.
-It’s important to use it to measure the success of an initiative or identify what to build next.
+It’s important to use to measure the success of an initiative or identify what to build next.
 I believe that giving developers insight into data can be very encouraging.

 4. In the six thinking hats model, I often wear the green hat.
-Otherwise, I usually swap off between the white, red, and yellow hats.
+Otherwise, I usually swap between the white, red, and yellow hats.

 5. I understand that hiring a multinational team brings about its own challenges.
 It’s one thing to impose company values onto an internationally diverse team, but it’s another to understand that each person potentially brings a wildly different set of expectations to their working lives.